Last updated: May 5, 2026

 Step 6: Replace Faulty Parts

-Install new flapper or fill valve if needed.
+Install a new flapper like this one or fill valve (grab one here) if needed.
 Make sure everything fits securely.

 Step 7: Test the Toilet